zythonc/distro-grub-themes-gochiusa-ver.-/README.md

 It aims to replace the default GRUB look, with a nice and colorful theme.<br/>
 I'm a huge fan of "Gochuumon wa usagi desu ka?".<br/>
 **BUT I'M LAZY**<br/>
-So I created a fork and modified the background image.
+So I created a fork and modified it.
 ## Get started

 Documentation is available at [k1ng.dev/distro-grub-themes](https://k1ng.dev/distro-grub-themes).